hiperiondev/stack_vm/docs/utilities/library/index.rst

    Add strings management primitives

 |
-| This functions support functions:
+| This library support functions:

 ======== ===============================================
      LEN Return the length of a string.